BaamPark/VILA/README.md

 - `GLOBAL_TRAIN_BATCH_SIZE=2`: This is lowest we can do to reduce the VRAM usage.
 - `num_train_epochs = 1`: Top1 fine-tune with one epoch.
 Top2 fine-tune with three epochs.
 In LLM it's common to set small epochs.
 - `learning_rate = 1e-4`: Top1 and Top2 did the same.
-- `model_max_length=2048`: The default value is 4096.
-To shorten the VRAM usage, I set it 2048.
-One largest token length in WTS dataset for one pedestrian caption is 275.
+- `model_max_length=4096`: The default value is 4096.
+It might shorten the VRAM usage if you set 2048 but when inputting single image, we require 4096 context window due to dynamic_s2 method.
+Therefore, we will use default value.
 - `dataloader_num_workers=0`: The default is 16.
 Higher values may accelarate the batch loading on GPU but takes a lot of DRAM.
 - `tune_mm_projector=False`: I set it false because there is no point of finetuning when freezing ViT
 - `lora_r=16`: The default is 64.
 Lower the rank, lower the VRAM usage.